Hydrogeology of Liberia

 In 1988 the UN reported that two mining companies use groundwater for their industrial use, but that very little groundwater was used in agriculture, mainly because of abundant rainfall.
 Groundwater was used to a limited extent in the dry season for nursery irrigation of commercial crops (e.g. oil palm, coffee and cocoa) (UN 1988).

 Water point databases exist with information on more than 3,000 hand dug wells and more than 600 boreholes in Liberia, although information for some parts of the country is not yet recorded.
 Most of this information was collated during the 2011 Liberian Waterpoint mapping project.
 Most of the waterpoints recorded are groundwater sources - hand dug wells or boreholes, although only protected (improved) hand dug wells are recorded in the database.
 The waterpoint database does not contain much groundwater information: no geological log information is available for the groundwater sources, and most have no information on groundwater (rest/static) level.
 Some qualitative water quality information is available.
 The waterpoint database is available to view and download at the WASH Liberia website.

 For further information about transboundary aquifers, please see the Transboundary aquifers resources page.

-References with more information on the geology and hydrogeology of Liberia can be accessed through the Africa Groundwater Literature Archive.
+Other references with more information on the geology and hydrogeology of Liberia may be accessible through the Africa Groundwater Literature Archive.